anamcilie/AirBeam2-air-monitor---Citizen-Science-Air-Quality/README_Project Goal.md

 The scripts made it easier to process the data (missing data, filtering noisy data, outlier analysis, data cleaning, etc.), to analyze the data
 (exploratory data analysis, descriptive statistics, time series-based analysis, trend, seasonality, regression analysis, etc.), and to visualize the data, communicating the results through visual tools and dashboards.

+Citation: Ilie A.M.C. et al., 2022.
+Air Pollution Exposure Assessment at Schools and Playgrounds in Williamsburg Brooklyn NYC, with a view to developing a set of policy solutions.
+Journal of Environmental Studies and Sciences - Springer.
+DOI: 10.1007/s13412-022-00777-7